dorive/electricity_exploratory_analysis/README.md

 ## Project Structure

-The project is organized into one Jupyter notebooks.
+The project is organized into one Jupyter notebook.
 Below is a brief description of its contents:

 1. **Correlation between Spot Markets**: This part analyzes the correlation between the electricity spot markets in Spain, France, and Portugal.